MediaComem/comem-travel-log-ionic-setup/README.md

 ### Create the actual configuration file

-With this placeholder file, you can now create the actual `src/environments/environment.ts` configuration file (by copying the `environment.sample.ts` file), this time containing the actual configuration values, at least for development:
+With this placeholder file, you can now (re)create the actual `src/environments/environment.ts` configuration file (by copying the `environment.sample.ts` file), this time containing your actual configuration values, at least for development:

 ```ts
 export const environment = {